olefasting/rust_rpg_toolkit/README.md

 # Rust RPG Toolkit

-**PLEASE NOTE:** this in early and very heavy development.
-API is subject to constant change, as it has newly transitioned from being a game project to a library.
+**PLEASE NOTE: this in early and very heavy development.
+API is subject to constant change, as it has newly transitioned from being a game project to a library**

 This crate allows you to create tile-based, 2D action RPGs, using Rust amd JSON.
 It started out as a game project but was separated into its own project, as it grew in scope.
 It uses JSON files for most of its game data and resources specification, so that games can be created with very little interaction with the Rust code.
 This has the benefit of making the end product very easy to modify, both for non-developers involved in the development process, and by end users.
-Modification can be done, either by modifying a game's data files directly, or by creating user modules, which are supported, out of the box.
+Modification can be done, either by modifying a game's data files directly, or by creating user modules, which are supported, out-of-the-box.

+Currently, as the name suggests, it is very RPG centric, but I am working on making it more flexible.
+As of writing this, things like "victory conditions" have yet to be implemented, progression only being possible through mission/quest development, at this stage, but I plan to design this in such a way that it allows the framework to be used for non-RPG genres, as well.

+I also plan to add the possibility to create games in other perspectives than top-down.
+It is very easy to implement, for example, a side scrolling view, as I already (more or less) have feature parity, as well as full compatability, with Tiled maps.
+Implementing side scrolling physics is just a matter of adding a few physics properties -- mainly gravity -- at this point...

 ## Features

-- Easy definition and modification of game data and resources, without having to tuch source code
+- Easy definition and modification of game data and resources, without having to touch source code or re-compile your project
 - Mod support out-of-the-box with modules that can extend or replace a game's data and resources
 - RPG mechanics, like character stats, items and an inventory system
 - Conversion from Tiled maps and instantiation of actors and items from map properties
 - Flexible AI behaviors
 - Dialogue system
 - Mission and reward system
+- UI and menus that can be built and themed via JSON
 - WebAssembly support with wasm-bindgen

 ## Current Milestones